 The Daintree Drought Experiment is an ambitious project that will address one of the most important potential threats to tropical forests.
 This is a vital undertaking, given that droughts could imperil the capacity of rainforests to store carbon and sustain biodiversity.

-Be sure to keep an eye out in future editions of the TERN eNewsletter for further updates on this exciting and vital piece of collaborative ecosystem science.
+Be sure to keep an eye out in future editions of the TERN eNewsletter for further updates on this exciting and vital piece of collaborative ecosystem observation.

 Control versus drought leaves illustrate signs of elevate herbivory and disease (centre) and recent wood boring signs in a drought-stressed sapling (right) (Photos courtesy of D. Tng and S. Laurance)